asceide/linux-configs/linux-initial-setup/firefoxdev/README.rst

 7. Move the .desktop file to /usr/share/applications with :con:`sudo mv [PATH TO DESKTOP FILE] /usr/share/applications`.

-8. Reboot and you should be done.
+8. Logout and it should be in the menu/default programs list when you relog